GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 }
 ```

-### Merged the "sensitive data" and non-sensitive-data fields
+### Merged the "sensitive" data and non-sensitive-data fields

 Removed all the "unrestricted" fields (which were exposed via module `Expose Admin Data in the Schema`).
 Instead, a single field will now tackle all of its data, whether it is "sensitive" data or not.